adarshramakrishna/geeksforgeeks/README.md

 ### 2. Generate a book

-Following the example in 1, now go into the `makethebook` subdirectory and you should be able to find a directory called `pattern-searching`.
+Following the example in 1, now go into the `geeksforgeeks-books` subdirectory and you should be able to find a directory called `pattern-searching`.
 Now run `python generate_book.py pattern-searching`.
 It will first clean the html files, concatenate the cleaned files into one, then use `pandoc` to create an epub file from the markdown file.
 In the end a mobi file is created using `kindlegen`.

 Yay!
 Done!

 ## To Do

-### Fix the encoding(done)
+### Style the books

-The encoding isn't well handled yet.
-You'll spot some gibberish(mostly caused by ‘ and ’) once in a while.
-While it won't affect your understanding much, it's quite annoying.
+Style the books better.
+Those books are essentially styled via `css`.
+Therefore styling `<pre>` tag, for instance, will style the code of the `epub` books.

 ## Contribute